 Festival venues have wheelchair accessible entries, exits, restrooms, and access to public drinking water stations.
 We offer sign language interpretation to select festival films, and those screenings are designated as such in the online schedule.
 Check the program book and online schedule for details about how to obtain assistive hearing devices at designated venues.
 Persons with a disability may arrive at and/or enter venues early if needed, to be seated (if you have a ticket).
 Please check in with the Venue Captain when you arrive at the venue.

 More details about parking, shuttles, ASL interpretation, requesting accommodations, etc. can be found on our accessibility page.

-Pre-Fest, merch can be purchased at Sager Reeves gallery (the T/F Box Office) in our pop-up merch store, starting Saturday, Feb 25 & Sunday, Feb 26; hours are 10 am-6 pm.
+Pre-Fest, merch can be purchased at our pop-up merch store, starting Saturday, Feb 24 & Sunday, Feb 25; hours are 10am-6pm.
 During the festival, the Box Office merch store is open during the same hours as the Box Office.
-Merch is also for sale at the Box Office on Monday, Mar 6, 9am-1pm.
+Merch is also for sale at the Box Office on Monday, Mar 4, 9am-1pm.
 Additionally, there is a merch store at Missouri Theatre during the hours when film screenings take place.

 Throughout the year, T/F merch can be purchased through our website.

 Ragtag allows food purchased from Uprise Bakery, but otherwise no outside food is permitted in Fest venues.